kyle-woodward/grad-school-projects/tools/VolcanoExplorer/README.md

  Therefore, the total number of imagery sets downloaded may be fewer than the max specified by the --number argument._

 **Ensure that both scripts are stored in the same directory on your computer and run the volcano_explorer.py from command-line.**\
-_Anaconda users can create a working virtual environment with the provided pygis.yml file_
+**Anaconda users can create a working virtual environment with the provided pygis.yml file.**